 The Madelon was perhaps a lower gravity, filtered version of the Special.

 In the early 1920s Champlain marketed two I.P.A.s, one subtitled Export as a press ad shows:

 The Export Ale was probably filtered and “sparkling”, as the better-known Molson Export Ale was, introduced before WW I. Likely the Special was stronger, more hopped, and perhaps bottle-conditioned.

 It seems likely La Madelon of the next decade was the Export version of India Pale Ale, renamed and relaunched.

 Endgame for Champlain and Similar Breweries

-Business, finally, is impersonal in its objects: it has an internal logic irrespective of patriotic and other considerations, assuming at least a free market.
+Business, finally, is impersonal in its objects – it has an internal logic irrespective of patriotic and other considerations, at least assuming a free market.

 Canadian Breweries Ltd. and Anti-trust

 The buy-out of NBL and subsequent closure of Champlain Brewery – the Boswell Brewery in Quebec City alone continued, as Dow Brewery – probably contributed to a subsequent anti-trust investigation of Canadian Breweries Ltd.